 3. Use Toners

 Toning is an extra step in your daily skincare routine.
-If your face is extra oily, a toner helps you remove excess oils and tone the skin.
+If your face is extra greasy, a toner helps you remove excess oils and tone the skin.
 Look for gentle, non-comedogenic ingredients that better prepare your skin for moisturizing.

 4. Moisturize Regularly